kitsudaiki/OpenHanami/docs/Inner_Workings/3_kyouko.md

 #### Settings

 - `max_synapse_sections`: Maximum number of synapse-sections, which are allowed to be allocated in the memory to limit the size and avoid that the whole available memory is filled up, because of a misconfiguration.

-- `synapse_segmentation`: Basic value, how hard incoming values of a neuron should be segmented while creating new synapses.

 - `sign_neg`: average relation of negative synapses to positive synapses in the network (1.0 = all negative, 0.0 = nothing negative)